open-rmf/rmf-web/README.md

 ### PostgreSQL
 If you would like to use PostgreSQL, you will also need to install and set it up.
 The defaults are for PostgreSQL to be listening on 127.0.0.1:5432.

+Note that as of Ubuntu 20.04, the only database that supports database migration is currently PostgreSQL.

 #### Docker
 We can use Docker to quickly bring up a PostgreSQL instance.